bfb/cuda/README.md

     $ gem install cuda

-After installing you have Cuda command line commands to use.
+After installing you have the Cuda commands to use.

 ## How to use

+To see all instructions you can use the `help` command.

+    $ cuda --help

 Start the Cuda server like the command bellow: